Calavo Growers (NASDAQ:CVGW) Updates Q3 2021 Earnings Guidance

-Calavo Growers (NASDAQ:CVGW) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
+Calavo Growers (NASDAQ:CVGW) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $280 million-300 million, compared to the consensus revenue estimate of $295.79 million.

-Calavo Growers (NASDAQ:CVGW) last issued its quarterly earnings results on Monday, June 7th.
-The company reported $0.43 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.51 by ($0.08).
-Calavo Growers had a positive return on equity of 10.79% and a negative net margin of 0.74%.
-The business had revenue of $276.80 million for the quarter, compared to analyst estimates of $267.63 million.
-During the same quarter in the previous year, the business posted $0.40 earnings per share.
-The business’s revenue was down 1.6% on a year-over-year basis.
-Analysts forecast that Calavo Growers will post 2.13 earnings per share for the current fiscal year.
+A number of equities analysts have recently commented on the stock.
+Seaport Global Securities assumed coverage on shares of Calavo Growers in a research report on Friday, February 19th.
+They issued a neutral rating for the company.
+Lake Street Capital began coverage on shares of Calavo Growers in a research report on Friday, June 4th.
+They set a buy rating and a $85.00 target price for the company.
+DA Davidson began coverage on shares of Calavo Growers in a research report on Friday, March 5th.
+They set a neutral rating and a $84.00 target price for the company.
+Finally, Zacks Investment Research upgraded shares of Calavo Growers from a sell rating to a hold rating in a research report on Wednesday, June 2nd.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and an average price target of $82.25.

-In related news, VP Robert J. Wedin sold 2,335 shares of the firm’s stock in a transaction dated Wednesday, March 17th.
-The shares were sold at an average price of $80.21, for a total value of $187,290.35.
-Following the transaction, the vice president now owns 9,035 shares of the company’s stock, valued at approximately $724,697.35.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Michael Anthony Digregorio sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, April 7th.
-The shares were sold at an average price of $78.53, for a total transaction of $78,530.00.
-Following the completion of the transaction, the director now directly owns 17,750 shares in the company, valued at approximately $1,393,907.50.
+In other news, Director Donald M. Sanders sold 2,000 shares of the business’s stock in a transaction that occurred on Friday, April 16th.
+The shares were sold at an average price of $80.00, for a total value of $160,000.00.
+Following the completion of the sale, the director now directly owns 17,887 shares in the company, valued at approximately $1,430,960.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Michael Anthony Digregorio sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 7th.
+The stock was sold at an average price of $78.53, for a total transaction of $78,530.00.
+Following the completion of the sale, the director now owns 17,750 shares of the company’s stock, valued at $1,393,907.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 5,335 shares of company stock valued at $425,820.
-4.20% of the stock is currently owned by company insiders.
+Insiders own 4.20% of the company’s stock.

 Calavo Growers, Inc markets and distributes avocados, prepared avocados, and other perishable foods to retail grocery and foodservice customers, club stores, mass merchandisers, food distributors, and wholesale customers worldwide.
 It operates in three segments: Fresh Products, Calavo Foods, and Renaissance Food Group (RFG).